-- 1) The developer shall submit to Council an acceptable Planned Unit Development application (2.2.2 & 2.2.4), which shall include the following: - a. the number and location of parking spaces, - b. ingress and egress of the parking lot, - c. motor vehicle circulation pattern around the lot, - d. location of any building on the lot, - e. area to be landscaped and screened and the type of landscaping to be used, and - f. customer parking in accordance with these regulations. - 2) The automotive sales use should have a principal building on the lot in which the business is conducted.
-The principal building will include washroom facilities and should be connected to municipal water and sewer services where such services exist.
-Where municipal water and sewer services do not exist, the washroom facilities of the principal building be approved by and meet the requirements of the Department of Digital Government and Service NL. - 3) Council may require that the automotive sales lot be paved and provide drainage, lighting, curbs, and landscaping in accordance with the requirements of Council; - 4) Appropriate noise and separation measures shall be incorporated into the development to reduce noise impact on surrounding properties; - 5) The automotive sales use shall be properly licensed by the provincial government prior to the use commencing.
+- 1) A Planned Unit Development application (2.2.2 & 2.2.4), shall include the following: - a. the number and location of parking spaces, - b. ingress and egress of the parking lot, - c. motor vehicle circulation pattern around the lot, - d. location of any building on the lot, - e. area to be landscaped and screened and the type of landscaping to be used, and - f. customer parking in accordance with these regulations.

+- 2) The automotive sales use should have a principal building on the lot in which the business is conducted which shall include washroom facilities - 3) The automotive sales lot should be paved and should provide drainage, lighting, curbs, and landscaping in accordance with the requirements of Council; - 4) Appropriate noise and separation measures shall be incorporated into the development to reduce noise impact on surrounding properties; - 5) The automotive sales use shall be properly licensed under Provincial Government requirements prior to the use commencing.

-4.3.6 Bar/Licenced Liquor Establishment
+4.3.6 Bar/Licensed Liquor Establishment